9 Steps for Growing Big Garlic!

 Best Time to Plant Garlic

-Fall planting is best for Garlic, generally September or October is best.
+Fall planting is best for garlic; generally, September or October is ideal.
 It should be at least 2 weeks before your first frost of the season.
-This affords your garlic the best possible chances to withstand winter conditions by giving it ample time to establish.
-November is late to plant garlic, December is marginal.
+This timing affords your garlic the best possible chances to withstand winter conditions by giving it ample time to establish.
+When planting garlic, ensure you space individual cloves properly to promote healthy growth.
+November is late to plant garlic, and December is marginal for optimal success in growing garlic.

 How to Grow Garlic